nimish-gupta/blog/content/posts/2020-04-05-shell-password-less-authentication.md

 ### CLI side

-For this part first we have to create a cli app using node.
-For this you can take help of [this](https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs) tutorial.
+For this part first, we have to create a cli app using node.
+For this, you can take help of [this](https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs) tutorial.
 Listed tutorial created a bare minimum app which is good for bootstrapping.

-The main function which i export for my cli script to run is below.
+The main function which I export for my cli script to run is below.

 ```javascript
 export async function cli() {